software-mansion/protostar/website/docs/cairo-1/05-protostar-toml.md

 ### `[contracts]` section

-Define packages containing contracts to be used by protostar commands like [declare-cairo1](../cli-reference.md#declare-cairo1) and by [cheatcodes](06-testing/03-cheatcodes.md).
+Define packages containing contracts to be used by Protostar commands like [declare-cairo1](../cli-reference.md#declare-cairo1) and by [cheatcodes](06-testing/03-cheatcodes.md).

 ```toml